cncf/tag-security/assessments/projects/coredns/self-assessment.md

 ### Actors
 **CoreDNS Server**</br>
 On startup, CoreDNS runs servers, each defined by the zones and ports it serves.
-Each server contains a list of external plugins and manages its own plugin chain that defines how a query is processed.
+Each server contains a list of plugins and manages its own plugin chain that defines how a query is processed.
 Plugins are server components and not individual actors since a vulnerability in a plugin could compromise the server, vice versa.

 ### Actions
 * Create DNS servers: To handle DNS queries and tasks for other services running in a network.
-* Process DNS queries: Procss DNS queries sent by clients such as web browsers, terminal utilities, etc. These queries can be sent over UDP, TCP, or gRPC.
+* Process DNS queries: Process DNS queries sent by clients such as web browsers, terminal utilities, etc. These queries can be sent over UDP, TCP, or gRPC.
 DNS over HTTPS (DoH) or DNS over TLS (DoT) can also be used.
-* Return DNS Replies: After a plugin chain processes a DNS query, CoreDN sends an appropriate DNS reply back to the client.
+* Return DNS Replies: After a plugin chain processes a DNS query, CoreDNS sends an appropriate DNS reply back to the client.
 * Log data: Query, response, and error messages can be logged.
 * Collect operational metrics: The Prometheus plugin can be used to export operational metrics.
 * Handle secrets: Secrets such as private keys and credentials for the cloud services are handled and processed by CoreDNS.